Dynamic memory management is built into Java through

 returns a pointer to the start of a block of memory big

-enough for s char
+enough for s chars.

 It returns a generic pointer which can be assigned to a